rizukirr/audx-android/README.md

 [![Android](https://img.shields.io/badge/Platform-Android-green.svg)](https://developer.android.com)
 [![API](https://img.shields.io/badge/API-24%2B-brightgreen.svg)](https://android-arsenal.com/api?level=24)

-An Android library for real-time audio denoising powered by RNNoise, with built-in Voice Activity Detection (VAD).
+An Android library for real-time audio denoising with built-in Voice Activity Detection (VAD) base on Recurrent Neural Networks.
+The core of this project is written in C that you can found in this [link](https://github.com/rizukirr/audx-realtime)

 ## Quick Start